-There was a strong relationship between vegetation type and topsoil temperature in winter.
-Topsoil under tall shrub tundra stayed warmest, followed by topsoil beneath tussock, dwarf shrub, and lichen tundra (Fig. 6).
-Vegetation type explained 36 % of the topsoil temperature variations in the coldest month (March) in a single year and 43 % of the cooling rate during winter (Table 2).
-The coldest mean temperatures were associated with the highest temperature variations below lichen tundra (Fig. 6).
+There is was a strong relationship between vegetation type and topsoil temperature in winter.
+Topsoil under tall shrub tundra stays stayed warmest, followed by topsoil beneath tussock, dwarf shrub, and lichen tundra (Figure 6).
+Vegetation type explains explained 36% of the topsoil temperature variations in the coldest month (March) in a single year and 43% of the cooling rate during winter (Table 2).
+The coldest mean temperatures are were associated with the highest temperature variations below lichen tundra (Figure 6).